 Organization Tricks for the School Based OT A therapist who travels from classroom to classroom or building to building needs to stay organized!
 Try these tricks to stay sane.

-Use Google Drive to create folders for each student as a way for students would save multiple documents to a folder in Google Drive.
+Use Google Drive to create folders for each student as a way for students to save multiple documents to a folder in Google drive.

 Create an organized caseload list and adjust to fit workload with time for consult services.

 Create tracking tools for therapy attendance, contact information, assessment dates, consult records, daily and weekly schedules, school contact information (secretaries, teacher extension numbers and emails), equipment records, data sheets, goal sheets, etc. Use Google Docs to create record sheets that meet specific needs.

 These Google Sheets Caseload Management, Lesson Planning, and Data collection were made for SLP, but they could work for the OT, too.

 Create a file of regularly used printable sheets like: